 - Starting at one end of the salmon fillet, spiral wrap the bacon around the fish.
 Insert a toothpick through the bacon and through the salmon.
 Make sure the toothpick pierces the bacon on the other side.
 Do this on each end of the bacon.
 Each fillet should take 1.5 to 2 pieces of bacon.

-- Since the salmon is wrapped in bacon, the fat from the bacon will baste the fish as it cooks, but the fat drippings will also flare-up.
-I grill the salmon on the high rack in my grill about three minutes each side and rotate it a quarter turn after each interval.
-After each three minute period, baste the salmon with the maple syrup and mustard sauce.
+- Since the salmon is wrapped in bacon, the fat from the bacon will baste the fish as it cooks, but the fat drippings will also flare up.
+I grill the salmon on the high rack in my grill for about three minutes on each side and rotate it a quarter turn after each interval.
+After each three-minute period, baste the salmon with maple syrup and mustard sauce.

-- Let the salmon rest five minutes and serve.
-Using an instant-read thermometer the salmon should have an internal temperature of 125 to 130 degrees Fahrenheit.
+- Let the salmon rest for five minutes and serve.
+Using an instant-read thermometer, the salmon should have an internal temperature of 125 to 130 degrees Fahrenheit.